Lima Memorial Health System Logo

 • Spontaneous: occurs without a known cause

-• Secondary: results from diseases such as cancer of the blood cells (myeloma)
+• Secondary: results from diseases such as cancer of certain blood cells (myeloma)

 Specific conditions include: